 We maintain a policy of transparency and aim to provide you with the information you need to feel secure when you use the platform.

-To safeguard the confidentiality, integrity, and availability of data, the MailUp platform relies on a physical data center located in Italy.
-It is accessible by our staff both physically (via biometric access control) and through a virtual private network.
+To safeguard the confidentiality, integrity and availability of data, the MailUp platform relies on a physical data center located in Italy accessible by our staff both physically (with biometric control) and via a virtual private network.